 Pollution Causes and Effects: Low Body O2 and Diseases

-suggest profound changes in the breathing habits and brain O2 content of people during
+What are the spiritual or psychological causes of pollution?
+Why do modern people not care about the environment they live in?
+Medical studies suggest profound changes in the breathing habits and brain O2 content of people during the 20th century.

 Pollution causes heavy breathing and poor health

-also causes of chronic hyperventilation.
+Therefore, environmental, professional, dietary and any other exposure to heavy metals, pesticides, herbicides, and other chemicals are also causes of chronic hyperventilation.
 Thus, pollution leads to hyperventilation and low body-oxygen levels.

 Most medical drugs cause pollution in the human body